hyultis/HArcMut/README.md

 # HArcMut

 A library that *mimic* a mutable Arc.
-Because it will be never possible in pure rust.

 I use a shared RwLock, that permit a writable ***Data*** between thread and a local ReadOnly version for faster/simplest access.
 ***Data*** is synchronized on get (not on write !) to assure getting the updated version when needed.